|Nature Photographers Code of Conduct|

 - Keep in mind that you are intruding in the animal's world - you are its guest.
 Conduct your activity accordingly and leave whenever your host gives even the slightest hint that you are no longer welcome.

-- Do not entice a wild animal with food (baiting) in order to get the photo.
+- Except for responsible practices to attract birds, do not entice a wild animal with food (baiting) in order to get the photo.
 Allow the animal to be wild, and to move about on its own accord.
 Note - photos of live-baited birds are prohibited in the NPN Avian Gallery.
 Photos of baited wildlife are prohibited in the NPN Wildlife Gallery.

 - Consider using a blind or camouflage to bring the subject within photo range without disturbing it.